-The 2017 RE Himalayan is powered by the same 411cc single-cylinder, air-cooled, 4-stroke engine with fuel injection technology.
-This BS4 compliant engine with FI technology result into optimum fuel delivery and atomization.
-It also improves the overall performance and fuel efficiency of the engine, and also increases the acceleration sensitivity.
-This engine churns out a maximum power output of 24.5bhp at 6,500rpm along with a peak torque of 32Nm at 4,2500rpm.
-Transmission duties on the bike are performed by a chain drive 5-speed gearbox.
+Powering the 2017 Royal Enfield Himalayan is the same 411cc single-cylinder, air-cooled, 4-stroke engine, which is now boosted with the fuel injection technology.
+The BS4 compliant powertrain with FI technology results into optimum fuel delivery and automization.
+It also improves the overall performance and fuel efficiency of the bike, and increases the acceleration sensitivity.
+This petrol engine churns out a maximum power output of 24.5bhp at 6,500rpm, while yielding a peak torque of 32Nm at 4,250rpm.
+Transmission duties on the bike are taken care of by a chain drive 5-speed gearbox.

 The BS3 version was quite fuel economical with a mileage around 40kmpl – 45kmpl.
-Since the updated 2017 model comes packed with same engine with FI system, it will be as fuel efficient as the previous one.
+Since the updated 2017 model features the same power unit with FI technology, it is as frugal as the previous one.

 Design and styling of the 2017 Royal Enfield Himalayan 400cc is same as the BS3 model.
 Inspired by the larger siblings – Thunderbird and Continental GT, the Himalayan has a raw and sporty appeal.
 The bike has been designed on a modified single tube chassis that also underpins other RE bikes.
-The front looks aggressive with elements like round headlight, signature badge on side cowl, a new sub-frame and high-mounted spatter guard.
+Sporting the round headlight, signature badge on side cowl, a new sub-frame and high-mounted spatter guard, the face of the bike looks quite aggressive.
 The adventure tourer runs on off-road tyres that are claimed to offer better grip on rough terrains.
 Unlike typical Royal Enfield motorcycles, the Himalayan comes fitted with large 90/90 – 21-inch front and 120/90 – 17-inch rear tyres.

-The overall length, width and height of the 2017 RE Himalayan are identical to the BS3 version.
-The bike is 2,190mm long, 840mm wide and 1,360mm tall, and stands on 220mm of ground clearance.
-Its wheelbase measures 1,465mm.
+Proportionally, the 2017 RE Himalayan FI remains unchanged.
+Just like the BS3 model, the FI version measures 2,190mm in length, 840mm in width and 1,360mm height.
+The bike stands on 220mm of ground clearance and sits on a wheelbase of 1,465mm.
 The bike offers a seat height of 800mm, and carries a kerb weight of 182kgs.
 It comes with a fuel tank capacity of 15-litres.

-The RE Himalayan BS4 comes in a choice of two shades – Granite and Snow.
+Currently, the RE Himalayan BS4 is available in two paint schemes – Granite and Snow.

 The Himalayan is also RE’s first bike to feature rear monoshock suspension along with the regular 41mm front telescopic forks unit.
 The latter one is covered with fork gaiters to safeguard the fork seats from dust and other unwanted elements.
-Stopping power for the bike comes from 300mm disc with 2-piston floating caliper front and 240mm disc, single piston floating calliper rear brakes.
+Braking system of the bike consists of 300mm disc with 2-piston floating calliper front and 240mm disc, single piston floating calliper rear brakes.